 Distance: 2.5 hours | Best for: Wine lovers, foodies, artisan shopping

-Prince Edward County has emerged as Ontario’s hottest wine region, with over 40 wineries producing world-class Pinot Noir, Chardonnay, and other varietals.
+Prince Edward County has become Ontario’s most talked-about wine region, with more than 40 wineries pouring serious Pinot Noir and Chardonnay; our Prince Edward County guide maps out a tasting route.
 Unlike the more established Niagara region, Prince Edward County offers a more intimate, artisanal experience where you can often meet the winemakers directly.

 Must-Visit Winery: Norman Hardie is one of Canada’s most acclaimed wineries, perched on 80 acres with stunning views.
 Their restaurant serves farm-to-table cuisine that pairs perfectly with their wines.